changliu-99/MindInMotion_AgeDifferences_UnevenTerrain/README.md

 ## Readme before use
 <p align="justify">
-This Github Repo's code only contains steps after AMICA.
+1. This Github Repo's code only contains steps after AMICA.
 Please refer to https://github.com/JacobSal/MindInMotion_Functions/tree/master for all the preprocessing steps, such as filtering, removal of noise channels, etc.
+2. Since Mind in Motion is a large dataset, we used hipercomputing cluster for data processing.

 </p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>